 Marketing and engineering teams aren’t the only ones who use tech stacks to run their departments.
 Tech stacks might not be as talked about in finance, but I’d argue that your finance tech stack is more important.

-So what should you have in your financial tech stack?
+So what should CFOs and fractional CFOs have in their financial tech stack?
 A few ideas:

 - Payroll software.
 You need to make sure your employees get paid on time.
 Gusto, Namely, and ADP are good options.